Steveris/steveris.github.io/glossary.md

 ### Logistics, Infrastructure and Facilities (LIF):
 The Division focuses on operating, maintaining and supplying Department facilities.
 Janitorial, basic maintenance, supplies, the cafeteria and many other jobs are run by this Division.

+### Metaphysical Space
+Non-Earthbound environments.
+These are any space beyond Earth that Elements are derived.
+They vary wildly from the Fey Courts, to various depictions of Hell and the Spirit Realm.
+(SEE: Field Operations Manual: Metaphysical Spaces).

 ### Non-Element:
 Any individual, object, or event considered outside the Department's jurisdiction.
 Reclassification may occur at any time via Directorial or Interdepartmental Authority.